 Shanghai Composite index plunges 8.7% as market reopens

-BANGKOK (AP) — China's Shanghai Composite index plunged 8.7% as financial markets reopened Monday amid news the outbreak of a deadly virus has spread further.
+BANGKOK (AP) — China's Shanghai Composite index plunged 8.7% but then rebounded slightly as regulators moved to steady markets that reopened Monday from a prolonged national holiday amid news the outbreak of a deadly virus has spread further.

-Other markets also fell sharply, with Taiwan's benchmark down 2.8%.
-The declines followed a day of bloodletting on Wall Street.
+Other Asian markets also fell sharply, with Taiwan's benchmark initially down 2.8%.
+The declines followed a day of bloodletting Friday on Wall Street.

+After nosediving on the open, the Shanghai Composite was down 7.7% at 2,747.13, likely reflecting action by the central bank, which on Sunday announced it was injecting 1.2 trillion yuan ($173 billion) into the markets to ensure there would be enough liquidity.

 China's central bank announced plans Sunday to inject 1.2 trillion yuan ($173 billion) into the economy to cushion the shock to financial markets from the outbreak of a new virus when trading resumed.
 The Lunar New Year holiday, usually a week long, was prolonged by three days as a precaution.